-Seven scams: Crypto crime in Thailand
+Seven scams: Crypto crimes in Thailand

-Cryptocurrencies, Ponzi schemes, and other get-rich-quick scams
+Cryptocurrencies, Ponzi schemes, and other get-rich-quick scams: Top cases, top schemes

 Crypto crimes are typically investigated by the Crime Suppression Division (CSD), a department of the Royal Thai Police (RTP).
 Another agency involved is the Anti-Money Laundry Office (AMLO).

-February 2018: One of the biggest darknet kingpins has been arrested in Thailand by a large team of police officers.
+#4.
+The Infraud Case: One of the biggest darknet kingpins has been arrested in Thailand in February 2018 by a large team of police officers.
 Sergey Sergeyevich Medvedev, the co-founder of Infraud, one of the biggest online crime bazaars, had over 100,000 BTC seized in the process.
 Another case refers to OneCoin’s infamous co-founder Sebastian Greenwood, who fled to Thailand to escape arrest only to be extradited to the USA by the FBI in November 2018.

 The top seven criminal schemes involving cryptocurrencies or other digital assets